Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop+accelergy/README.md

     You can also imagine that if Accelergy can use plug-ins for other memory technologies, we can quickly evaluate how Eyeriss performs with new technologies.

 There are many more interesting research questions regarding DNN accelerators.
 Timeloop+Accelergy is a great framework to help researchers answer those questions.
-The only limit is your imagination!